Reviews You Can Rely On

 Therm-a-Rest Vesper 32 Review

-A comfortable, lightweight, and water-resistant quilt for summer hiking adventures
+Comfortable, lightweight, and water-resistant, this is a quilt made for summer hiking adventures

 gearlab tested logo